ankitrout2903/AlgoBee/README.md

 Since it is just Python you can use whatever models, libraries, vector databases and APIs you want.

+#AlgoBee🐝🫠

+- This is a Ai powered coding buddy made with the help of textbase library for mercor Chatbot Challenge 2.0
+- There is a inbuilt compiler and a chatbot assitant to help aspiring engineers prepare for their coding journey
+- This project(prototype) helps student learn and mentor in their dsa/coding journey
+- Intended Target audience Class 6 to 2nd year college students,
+- It helps in taking assesment, giving hints ,finding errors/bugs

 ## MY contribution

 this is a Ai interview chat bot application coding buddy made whith the help of mercor textbase library has a Inbuilt text editor